zulip/python-zulip-api/zulip/integrations/discord/README.md

 Create a Discord integration (https://discord.com/developers/applications/)

+On the "Bot" tab, add a bot.
+Copy the token into the `token` key of the `discord` section of the config file.
+(Don't confuse the token with the application ID on the "general information" tab, or the client ID or secret on the OAuth2 tab -- you should be on the "Bot" tab.)
+Enable "message content intent" -- this is a privileged intent, so if you want to use the bot with more than 100 guilds, you'll need to get your bot reviewed.
+For typical uses with only a handful of guilds, though, no review is needed.

-Grant it the following permissions:
+On the OAuth2 URL generator page, give it the `bot` scope with the following
+permissions:
-- Manage webhooks (to set the sender name)
+- Manage webhooks (optional; to set the sender name)
 - Read messages / view channels
 - Send messages
 - Create public threads